User interface design, human computer interaction, design, photography, fine art, interior design

 Using the Golden Rectangle Proportions in Web Design Foundations

-I have used the "copy an ancient Greek temple and paste it on it's own Photoshop layer" technique myself in designing user interfaces for Microsoft to be more pleasant.
+I have used the "copy an ancient Greek temple and paste it on its own Photoshop layer" technique myself in designing user interfaces for Microsoft and other technical companies to be more pleasant.

-Really good web design facilitates site use, by directing customer's eyes to where they want and need to look to flow onto their next decision.
+Really good web design facilitates site use, by directing user’s eyes to where they (and you) want and need them to look in order to flow onto their next decision.

-Used well an underlying design plan which includes proportions and how they are used, gives visual cues to end users and aids intuitive understanding both in navigation and context.
-By context I mean look and feel as it is applied to the end user's needs and the company or organizations' site design.
-In this way it helps the design speak!
+Used well, an underlying design plan which includes proportions provides visual cues to end users and aids intuitive understanding both in navigation and context.
+By context this means look and feel as it is applied to end user's needs and the company or organizations' site / app design.
+In this way it helps the design speak to users!
+By speak this means direct on a two dimensional page using design itself to focus user’s eyes on decision making areas or strengthening information points.

-On the ecommerce Crate and Barrel site for example, the design team is obviously using the exact proportions of the golden ratio to make an inspirational website that just makes visual magic even more exciting, harmonious, and pleasing.
+On the ecommerce Crate and Barrel site, http://www.crateandbarrel.com, for example, the design team is obviously using the exact proportions of the golden ratio to make an inspirational website that just makes visual magic even more exciting, harmonious, and pleasing.
 It's low key, clean and has that special something.
-When such proportions are not there, end users may not find the site as useful and helpful; such sites do not look beautiful, they don't flow, they don't look unified.
+When such proportions are not there, end users may not find the site as useful and helpful; such sites do not look beautiful, they don't flow, don't look unified, and sometimes are not coherent either.

-As soon as I can I will create and post some images that show exactly what I mean.
 The most well designed sites use CSS to control and display text, using fonts, background colors, and placement AND the golden ratio.
-It's not just color, not just images, it's the whole information architecture package as well.
+It's not just color, not just images; it's the whole information architecture package as well.

 Experienced, trained or intuitive artists use golden proportions to augment their designs, until they became completely natural design feature.
 Using the golden mean as a style and design tool - skilled artists also know how and when to break the "golden" rule.

-I want to state that I am not advocating a too cold matchie - matchie kind of design which looks like it was generated by a computer with no human qualities - but I have to admit when demonstrating these proportations to another Microsoft manager, he was amazed where he could find that golden number.
+I am not advocating a too cold matchie - matchie kind of design which looks like it was generated by a computer with no human qualities - but when demonstrating these proportions to a Microsoft ecommerce product manager, he was amazed where he could find that golden number in application design and on the Web.
 He was especially surprised to see where the corners of the proportions came together in key places to emphasize the important decisions, and how designers address the human eye and love for certain proportions -- humanistic design.
-It's not cold, it's vibrant from within, in part because of the intention of the designer sings through in an inspired design.
+It's not cold; it's vibrant from within, in part because of the intention of the designer sings through an inspired design.

 Yes let's call it beautiful!
 What do you think?